J-Sanderson/100-days-of-code/log.md

 ### Day 102: September 22, 2017

-**Today's Progress:** Finsihed off the file metadata service.
+**Today's Progress:** Finshed off the file metadata service.
 Multer handles a lot of the hard work, so the end result was quite small and quick.

 **Thoughts:** That was... surprising.
 The hardest part was just working out how to upload and to get Multer to do what I wanted.